Sicily Food Adventure

 • More

-After breakfast, visit La Pescheria, one of Italy's oldest and largest fish markets.
-Later, transfer to a renowned wine cellar on Mount Etna for a wine and produce tasting.
-Follow this with a walk around Europe's most active volcano.
-Return to Catania in the afternoon, and in the evening, enjoy a farewell dinner at a recommended local restaurant.
-Overnight stay at B&B Hotel Catania (or similar).
+After breakfast, visit La Pescheria, one of Italy's oldest and biggest fish markets.
+Later, transfer to a renowned wine cellar on Mount Etna for a wine and produce tasting, followed by a walk around Europe's most active volcano.
+Return to Catania in the afternoon, and in the evening, enjoy a farewell dinner at a local restaurant recommended by your tour leader.
+Overnight at B&B Hotel Catania (or similar).

 Read more